State Bans "Paramilitary Training" In Violation of the 2nd Amendment

 What are the penalties for violating Vermont's paramilitary training ban?

-Individuals found guilty of violating Vermont's new law can face up to five years in prison, a fine of up to $50,000, or both.
-This applies to teaching, training, or demonstrating firearm or explosive use that could cause injury or death in furtherance of civil disorder.
+Individuals found in violation of Vermont's new law banning "paramilitary training" can face severe penalties, including up to five years of imprisonment, a fine of up to $50,000, or both.

 Related News